IlyaSemenov/vue-standard-schema/README.md

 ### `schema`

-(Optional) Valibot schema (or a function that returns a schema, such as when the schema depends on the context).
+(Optional) Standard Schema compatible schema (or a function that returns a schema, such as when the schema depends on the context).
+Works with Zod, Valibot, ArkType, and other Standard Schema compatible libraries.

 ### `submit`